If you just can’t wait to work in the garden this spring, here are a few secrets to getting a successful head start.

 - Use Containers: Plant early veggies and flowers in containers that can be moved indoors at night and on chilly days.
 Try this tomato wagon for an easy moveable garden.

-- Add a Hotbed: You can purchase heating elements to turn your cold frame into a hotbed, or use the traditional manure-heated hotbed technique.
-A heating element allows you to have more control of the soil and air temperatures, allowing for seed planting and a head start on summer veggies like tomatoes and squash.
+- Add a Hotbed: Purchase heating elements to turn your cold frame into a hotbed.
+This allows you to have more control of the soil and air temperatures, allowing for seed planting and a head start on summer veggies like tomatoes and squash.

 Here are some tricks to take advantage of sunny windowsills: